How safety culture and technology improve CSA scores

 CSA scores grades commercial carriers based on several safety-related factors and are important for carriers to understand.

-Transportation accounts for 28% of greenhouse gas emissions, according to the Environmental Protection Agency.
-Smog checks aim to reduce those emissions to keep air pollution below certain levels.
+Transportation accounts for 28% of greenhouse gas emissions1 and smog checks aim to reduce those emissions to keep air pollution below certain levels.
 While these inspections are primarily designed to promote public health, smog checks can also act as milestones for vehicle maintenance.
-Vehicles that pass the test must be well maintained, which helps fleets reduce fuel and maintenance costs, vehicle downtime and fines.
+Vehicles that pass the test must be well maintained, which helps fleets reduce fuel and maintenance costs, vehicle downtime and fines — all important efforts that help reduce fleet emissions.

-Smog inspections or smog checks are vehicle inspection and maintenance programs that identify vehicles with excess emissions so they can be properly repaired or retired.
-Smog checks inspect a vehicle’s emissions-control equipment and systems to measure the amount and type of pollutants the vehicle emits.
+Smog checks are vehicle inspection and maintenance programs that identify vehicles with excess emissions so they can be properly repaired or retired.
+A smog check evaluates a vehicle’s emissions-control equipment and systems to measure the amount and type of pollutants the vehicle emits.
+More than half of states require them, though they go by different names, such as smog testing, smog inspections, emissions inspections or emissions testing.

-These inspections are typically run by state governments and carried out by approved inspectors at select sites.
-Some states require them, some don’t, and some require inspections only in certain counties.
-Your state might even have a separate program for heavy-duty vehicles with a unique testing process and frequency.
+These vehicle emissions inspections are typically run by state governments, and carried out by approved inspectors at select sites.
+Your state might even have a separate program for heavy-duty vehicles with a unique testing process and frequency, or safety emissions inspection requirements in certain regions only.

-Smog check or emissions testing requirements differ based on state and local laws, but many states require them annually or biennially (every other year) as part of the vehicle registration or registration renewal process, as well as when vehicles are first registered or change owners.
+Smog check or emissions testing requirements and costs differ based on state and local laws, but many states require them annually or biennially (every other year) as part of the vehicle registration or registration renewal process, as well as when vehicles are first registered or change owners.
 Requirements are typically based on vehicle type, age and operating area.
+Some states also require an emissions inspection within a specific window when moving assets across state lines or registering new acquisitions in different jurisdictions.
+For example, vehicles in New Jersey must complete emissions testing within two weeks of being registered,3 while in California you must pass a smog check before registering a vehicle, and your smog check is only valid for 90 days.4

-It’s important to keep in touch with your area’s motor vehicle authority (such as a department, division or office of motor vehicles) so you know if you are in compliance with all emissions-related regulations.
+Some vehicles might also be exempt from smog checks depending on state regulations — for instance, very new vehicles, certain vintage or classic vehicles, electric vehicles or vehicles in geographic areas with no emissions requirement.
+Exemptions vary significantly by state and fleet type, so it’s important to check with your area’s motor vehicle authority (such as a department, division or office of motor vehicles) on its smog testing requirements, so you know if you are in compliance with all emissions-related regulations.

 A good way to prepare your fleet vehicles for a smog check is to perform regular maintenance.
-This includes getting regular oil changes, tune-ups, filter changes and taking your vehicle in for repairs as soon as the “check engine” light comes on.
+This includes getting regular oil changes, tune-ups, filter changes and taking your vehicle in for repairs as soon as the “check engine” light or other diagnostic trouble codes (DTCs) come on.

-Companies can make it easier to stay on top of smog check requirements using the right fleet management software.
+Fleets can make it easier to stay on top of smog checks for fleet vehicles using the right fleet management software.
 Fleet managers can receive alerts when maintenance is due, flag potential problems using vehicle diagnostics and run emissions reports.

 Smog checks typically involve visual, functional and emissions inspections.

 Smog inspections are performed at select sites by approved administrators.
 Typically, these are auto repair or oil change shops, but there may be other options for government fleets or heavy-duty vehicles.
-To find a site or station that performs smog checks, search online or call your state’s motor vehicle authority.
+To find an emissions inspection site or station that performs smog checks, search online or call your state’s motor vehicle authority.

 Smog check times vary, but they are typically a quick process.
-Most inspections take about 15 minutes, but this can depend on vehicle age, type and condition—and how long you must wait for an inspection.
-You can call ahead to find out how long the check takes, current wait times, or if the site will help you schedule multiple vehicles at one time.
+Most emissions inspections take about 15-30 minutes, depending on vehicle age, type and condition.
+Wait times may fluctuate by location and scheduling.
+If you manage a fleet, you can call ahead to coordinate multiple vehicles at once to streamline the process.

 If a fleet vehicle fails the smog check, the inspector will explain the emissions-related repairs you must make to gain compliance.
 After you make these repairs, you must get your vehicle re-inspected until it officially passes.
 In certain states, these repairs must be performed by a licensed station.